-Component 1 Coursework portfolio 60% Component 2 Externally set assignment - Exam 40%
+60% Component 1 Coursework portfolio Externally set assignment - Exam 40% Component 2

-Year 11

-Component 1 & 2

-During the final year students will

-extend a previous project or develop

-their own idea into a more independent

-final project.

-In the spring term students are set the

-externally set assignment

-Component 2.

-The ten hour exam takes place in

-March.
+Year 10 Year 11 Component 1 Component 1 & 2 Students will develop technical During the final year students will skills through a combination of extend a previous project or develop project work and workshops. their own idea into a more independent Students will build on knowledge final project. and skill within projects which In the spring term students are set the will continue to form the majority externally set assignment of their coursework portfolio Component 2.
+Component 1.
+The ten hour exam takes place in All four assessment objectives will March. be covered.